ajitsingh98/Data-Science-Interview-Questions-Answers/probability.md

 ---

-10. How can we derive the maximum likelihood estimator (MLE) of the i.i.d samples $X_1, · · · , X_n$ introduced in above question?
+Q. How can we derive the maximum likelihood estimator (MLE) of the i.i.d samples $X_1, · · · , X_n$ introduced in above question?

 <details><summary><b>Answer</b></summary>